 Many kids arrive at camp afraid to fail.
 Many arrive with poor social skills.
 Some have few clothes to bring.
 Some are loaded down with worries about problems at home.

 Christie Lake’s program emphasizes the development of physical and social skills.
 During their time at camp, children learn core skills in the areas of swimming, canoeing, camping, ecology, art and drama, rock-climbing and leadership.
 Each summer campers earn a new, higher level of badge in each of these skill areas.
 Our TRANSFORMATIVE RECREATIONTM approach to delivering programs also builds crucial protective factors for children such as self-regulation, self-efficacy, positive relationships, adult monitoring and social skills.

 In working through the program, children find they have accomplished things they never thought were possible, and are more resilient to face challenges in life.
 They have learned they can succeed, and they take this improved self-image back to their activities in the city.

 Wonder how you can get in on this wonderful opportunity?

-All families who wish to register their children for Christie Lake Kids Summer Camp must live in the Ottawa area, and must have an annual household income below the Ontario Low-Income cut-off.
-All camper must be between the ages of 9 and 15.
+All families who wish to register their children for Christie Lake Camp must live in the Ottawa area, and must have an annual household income below the Ontario Low-Income cut-off.
+All campers must be between the ages of 9 and 15.

 To apply for summer camp, please contact our office at 613-742-6922 ext.
 0 for an application form.
 Children can be referred by teachers, doctors, family—anyone who cares.
 Please contact our office with any further questions, we'd love to chat with you!